Notabllynoob/ds_Pradhyudh/README.md

 ## Associate Data Scientist Assessment

 - Clone the repository
-- Make sure all the .ipynb and historical data and Greed/Fear Index all of them are in the same Files
+- Make sure all the .ipynb ,historical data and Greed/Fear Index all of them are in the same path/Directory
 - Run the .ipynb